wevisdemo/parliament-watch/README.md

 ### Icons

 - Use [Carbon Icons Svelte](https://carbon-icons-svelte.onrender.com)
-- We have customed icon available in [src/components/icons](src/components/icons), using the same props as Carbon's icon.
+- We have custom icon available in [src/components/icons](src/components/icons), using the same props as Carbon's icon.
 (Also available in Histoire)
 - See [Figma file](<https://www.figma.com/file/TUob8dLak4FMugrqMQRm3R/Icons---IBM-Design-Language-(Community)>)

 ## 💾 Data Pipeline